 While evangelizing in Philippi, St. Paul was harassed by a girl who had a spirit of fortune-telling and made a lot of money by predicting the future.
 Annoyed, Paul took authority, "and said to the spirit, 'In the name of Jesus Christ I command you, come out of her!'
 Then and there the spirit left her" (Acts 16:18).
 For this, Paul and Silas were brutally flogged and thrown into prison.
 Their future looked bleak.

-Satan is still trying to tempt people to focus on the future instead of the present.
+Satan still tempts people to focus on the future instead of the present.
 He sends his evil spirits through fortune-tellers, psychics, those who read palms and tarot cards, ouija boards, and countless other mediums.
 (His harassment in this area is constant.
-In fact, as I started typing the previous sentence about evil spirits, my computer program crashed.)
-If we resist Satan, he will attempt to persecute and intimidate us.
+In fact, as I started typing the previous sentence about evil spirits, my computer program crashed!)
+If we resist Satan, he attempts to persecute and intimidate us.
 Yet, like Paul and Silas, praise the Lord in joyful hope and do not be intimidated (Mt 10:26).

 We have a godly way to experience the future — the Holy Sacrifice of the Mass.
-In the Mass, the present is joined to the future, which is eternal life with the Lord in the glory of heaven.
+In the Mass, the present is joined to the future, eternal life with the Lord.
 In the Mass, heaven and earth are filled with His glory.
 Attend Mass daily or desire to do so.
 Celebrate "a future full of hope" (Jer 29:11).

 Prayer: Lord, "I will worship at Your holy temple and give thanks to Your name" (Ps 138:2).

 Promise: "The prince of this world has been condemned." —Jn 16:11

 Praise: St. Isidore, a holy farmer in Spain, is patron of the United States Rural Life Conference.